CIMAC-CIDC/cidc-ngs-pipeline-api/.github/pull_request_template.md

 - [ ] Formatting & Linting - `black` and `flake8` have been used to ensure styling guidelines are met
 - [ ] Type Annotations - New code has been type annotated in the function signatures using type hints
-- [ ] Documentation - Short and long descriptions of files have been updated in the schema.
+- [ ] Documentation - Short and long descriptions of files which have been updated in the schema.
 Docstrings have been provided for functions
 - [ ] Tests - Added unit tests for new code
 - [ ] Package version - Manually bumped the package version in [cidc_ngs_pipeline_api/__init__.py](https://github.com/CIMAC-CIDC/cidc-ngs-pipeline-api/blob/master/cidc_ngs_pipeline_api/__init__.py#L9)